Overview of the Specialty

 WUSM Match Statistics

-For a list of WUSM match statistics for the past several years, please visit Search for WUSM Statistics.
-You will need to log in with your Medpriv account.
+For a list of WUSM match statistics for the past several years, please visit Search for WUSM Statistics. (password protected)

 Subspecialty/fellowship training following completion of an emergency medicine residency training program is available in sports medicine, pediatric emergency medicine, EMS-prehospital, disaster medicine, medical toxicology, emergency ultrasound/imaging, palliative care, and critical care (coming in 2012 and conjoint with ABIM).
-Detailed information about the scope of these subspecialty training programs, number of positions offered and length of training is available in the GMED.
-The American Medical Association and the Fellowship and Residency Electronic Interactive Database Access page offer further information.
+Detailed information about the scope of these subspecialty training programs, number of positions offered, and length of training is available at the FREIDA website.

-Information about graduate medical education at Washington University.
+- Washington University Office of Graduate Medical Education (GME): Information about graduate medical education at Washington University